-- 14138850 Bull Run River Near Multnomah Falls OR - 14138900 North Fork Bull Run River Near Multnomah Falls OR - 14139800 Fir Creek Near Brightwood, OR - 14141500 Little Sandy River Near Bull Run, OR
+- 14138850 Bull Run River Near Multnomah Falls OR - 14138900 North Fork Bull Run River Near Multnomah Falls OR - 14138870 Fir Creek Near Brightwood, OR - 14139800 South Fork Bull Run River Near Bull Run, OR - 14141500 Little Sandy River Near Bull Run, OR

-Only data between May 1 and November 30 were used for regression development.
+Only data between May 1 and November 30 were used to develop regressions.
+This period corresponds to the TMDL critical period and when the TMDL allocation applies on the Bull Run River.
 The daily mean flow rates were transformed by taking the log of each value prior to regression development.
 Days with missing values were removed.
 There were 1070 total observations available for the five-year period.